cameraui/sdk/go/docs/api/plugin.md

 # Plugin API

-Core plugin lifecycle and capability surface: the `Plugin` interface every plugin implements, the `BasePlugin` boilerplate-saver, the `PluginContract` manifest, lifecycle event names (`APIEvent*`), and every optional interface — `DiscoveryProvider`, `NotifierInterface`, and the seven detection interfaces.
+Core plugin lifecycle and capability surface: the `Plugin` interface every plugin implements, the `BasePlugin` boilerplate-saver, the `PluginContract` manifest, lifecycle event names (`APIEvent*`), and every optional interface: `DiscoveryProvider`, `NotifierInterface`, and the seven detection interfaces.

 !!! note
     The reference below is auto-generated from Go doc comments via [`gomarkdoc`](https://github.com/princjef/gomarkdoc).
 Re-run `scripts/gen-api-docs.sh` to refresh it.